AWinterman/simple-scuttle/example/index.md

 ## The Vector Clock##

-How do we version updates occuring across a distributed network?
+How do we assign version numbers to updates occuring across a distributed network?
 How does one node tell an update coming from a peer occured before a local update?

 Scuttlebutt [partially orders](partial-ordering) updates by means of a [a vector clock][vector clock], described in full in [Lamport 1978][vector clock].
 It